nerves-networking/vintage_net_wizard/README.md

 ```

 This will be sufficient to try it out on a device that hasn't been configured
 yet.
-You will want to add a mechanism for forcing WiFi configuration to happen.
+You will want to add a mechanism for forcing the wizard the run WiFi
+configuration again, such as holding a button for 5+ seconds.
+Take a look at
-See the example application for connecting up a button.
+[Running the example](#running-the-example) section for steps on setting up
+a button and running a quick example firmware on a device

 ### Port